SandaruThilakarathne/JSONFilter/README.md

             This function is responsible for filtering JSON object based on other keys like _id, external_id, etc

 ### 3) JsonStore Directory
-     All the JSON filed have stored here
+     All the JSON files have stored here

 ### 4) Finder.py
     For get started with the application you have run the Finder.py file.